 Our air fryer fried chicken recipe will help you make the perfect crispy-on-the-outside, juicy-on-the-inside chicken drumsticks.
 All you need to do is coat them nicely and cook them in the air fryer for 30 minutes.

 Even better, we’ll show you how to store chicken drumsticks in the freezer so you can cook them whenever you want.
 They’re just the answer for “What to cook today?” and “What to make on National Fast Food Day (November 16)?” especially if you’re busy and want a low-fat take on fried food.

 Compared to deep-fried chicken, air-fried chicken is far better for your health.

 Deep-frying means submerging the food in hot oil for a long time until it’s cooked.
 This adds plenty of fat (and thus, calories) to your food, and also creates the cancer-promoting substance, acrylamide.

 With an air fryer, you don’t need to use a lot of oil, yet you’ll still end up with similar results.
 Your crunchy, juicy chickens now don’t come with excess fat or calories, and little to no acrylamide.

 If you want to cook chicken in your air fryer (without any batter), have a look at our how to cook chicken in an air fryer.
 We’ll show you how to properly cook all parts of the chicken, with crispy skin and everything.

-How Our Air-Fried Chicken Is Made Better
+How Our Recipe Is Made Better

 According to the USDA, we should all try to limit our saturated fats, sodium, and processed sugar intake.
 This is the key to healthy eating and the base of our healthy eating guidelines.